-The Essex Coast RAMS requires all new dwellings near a protected coastal area in Essex to provide a contribution to mitigate the impact the occupiers of the dwellings will have on the protected birds and coastal areas.
+The Essex Coast RAMS requires the developers of all new dwellings near any protected coastal area in Essex to provide a financial contribution to mitigate the impact the occupiers of the dwellings will have on the protected birds and coastal areas in general.

-The majority of Inspectors appointed by the Planning Inspectorate to determine appeals in Essex are not familiar with the Essex RAMS.
+In the event that a planning application does reach appeal state, the majority of Inspectors appointed by the Planning Inspectorate to determine appeals in Essex are not familiar with the Essex Coast RAMS.
 You will therefore need to advise the Inspector what the contribution is for, and how it satisfies one of the reasons your planning application was refused.

-Holmes & Hills Solicitors are able to offer a fixed-fee RAMS Package, including a S106 Unilateral Undertaking and an explanatory statement for the Inspector, to ensure that the Essex RAMS SPD requirements for your appeal site are met.
+Holmes & Hills are offering a fixed fee Essex RAMS package for qualifying clients.
+This includes a Section 106 Unilateral Undertaking, and an explanatory statement for the Inspector, to ensure that the Essex Coast RAMS requirements for your appeal site are met.